openbmc/libmctp/README.md

 Component Transport Protocol (MCTP), as defined by DMTF standard "DSP0236", plus transport binding specifications.

+## Target usage

+`libmctp` is a library that implements a straightforward MCTP stack.
+It will be useful in a two main scenarios:

+- where you are implementing MCTP in an embedded device; or
+- where you have Linux system:
+  - with no kernel MCTP support,
+  - need a single application implementing all of the MCTP stack; and
+  - you are providing your own hardware drivers for MCTP transports.

+Notably, if you are implementing an MCTP application on Linux, you _almost certainly_ want to use the in-kernel MCTP support, which gives you a standard sockets-based interface to transmit and receive MCTP messages.

 ## Contact

 - Email: See [OWNERS](OWNERS).
 Please also Cc <openbmc@lists.ozlabs.org>